vgolovanov/ThingsBoardDotNet/README.md

 ThingsBoard is an open-source IoT platform that enables rapid development, management, and scaling of IoT projects.
 We recommend to review [what-is-thingsboard](https://thingsboard.io/) page and [getting-started guide](https://thingsboard.io/docs/getting-started-guides/helloworld/).

-This sample application will allow you to control GPIO of your .Net device using ThingsBoard RPC widgets.

-We will use ESP32 Dev Kit board with .Net nanoFramework and .Net Core console application that will connect to ThingsBoard server via MQTT and listen to RPC commands.
-Sample application code written in C# language which is quite simple and easy to understand.
-All operations are visualized using a built-in customizable dashboard.

 **Prerequisites**

 Any hardware and software platform compatible with [.Net Core](https://docs.microsoft.com/en-us/dotnet/core/install/) and [.Net nanoFramework](https://github.com/nanoframework/nf-interpreter).

 You will need to have ThingsBoard server up and running.
 The easiest way is to use [Live Demo  ](https://demo.thingsboard.io/signupserver).
 The alternative option is to install ThingsBoard using [Installation Guide](https://thingsboard.io/docs/user-guide/install/installation-options/).

+Sample application code written in C# language, that will connect to ThingsBoard server via MQTT protocol to upload telemetry data and listen to RPC commands.
+All operations are visualized using a built-in customizable dashboard.

+**Simple Weather Station on .Net Core**

+In .Net Core application we will not cover sensor drivers and all telemetry data will be emulated by random numbers.

+**Simple ESP32 Weather Station With BME280**

+We will use an ESP32 Dev Kit board with .Net nanoFramework and BME280 sensor measuring relative humidity, barometric pressure and ambient temperature.
+Also this application will allow you to control GPIO of yours .Net device using ThingsBoard RPC widgets.

 **Connection diagram**

 The following picture summarizes the connections for this project:

 ![ESP32 wiring](Essentials/ESP32_wiring.png)

+Connect VIN pin to the 3.3V output and connect GND to ground on the ESP32 board.
+Remaining pins are used for I2C communication.
+Connect SDA (data line) to IO21 and SCL (clock line) to IO22 on ESP32 board.

 **Device provisioning**